 About The ICW

-The Intracoastal Waterway is a 3,000-mile network of inland rivers, channels, and canals that runs along the United States eastern and southeast coasts.
-This navigable waterway is divided into two sections: the Atlantic Intracoastal Waterway and the Gulf Intracoastal Waterway.
-Some of the canals are man-made, while others are natural inlets, saltwater rivers, bays, and sounds.
+The Intracoastal Waterway is a 3,000-mile waterway network comprising inland rivers, channels, and canals along the eastern and southeastern coasts of the United States.
+It is split into the Atlantic Intracoastal Waterway and the Gulf Intracoastal Waterway.
+The waterway includes both man-made canals and natural water bodies like inlets, saltwater rivers, bays, and sounds.

-The ICW runs along the east coast from Boston, MA going south along the Atlantic Seaboard and around the southern tip of Florida, then following the Gulf Coast to Brownsville, TX.
-The purpose of the waterway is to provide a safe and navigable water route that can be used by both lightweight commercial barges and personal pleasure craft to avoid many of the hazards of open sea travel.
+The ICW stretches from Boston, MA, down the Atlantic Seaboard, around Florida’s southern tip, and along the Gulf Coast to Brownsville, TX.
+Its main function is to offer a secure and navigable route for light commercial and personal pleasure vessels, providing a safer alternative to the perils of open sea travel.

 (2021)